Natalie Walter

-Natalie Walter (born 24 December 1979) is a British actress and writer who is best known for her film, theatre and television roles.
-During her career, Walter has worked with film and theatre directors including Peter Hall, Gregory Doran, Sam Mendes, Christopher Guest and Woody Allen.
-In 2020, Walter starred in the award-winning BBC and HBO drama I May Destroy You alongside the actor and writer Michaela Coel.
+Natalie Walter (born 24 December 1979) is a British actress and writer who is best known for her film, television and theatre roles.
+During her career, Walter has worked with film and theatre directors including Peter Hall, Gregory Doran, Sam Mendes and Christopher Guest.
+Still Up, an eight-part comedy drama written and co-created by Walter, premiered on Apple TV+ in 2023.
 Her father was David Walter, the former BBC and ITN journalist.

 Education

-Walter studied at London's Drama Centre, where one of her classmates was the comedian and actor Russell Brand.
+Walter studied at London's Drama Centre, and later spent three years performing and touring with the Royal Shakespeare Company.

+Still Up

+Walter is the co-creator, writer and associate producer of Still Up, an eight-part comedy drama made by Various Artists Limited for Apple TV+.
+The series premiered in September 2023 and stars Antonia Thomas, Craig Roberts and Blake Harrison.
+TV critic Joel Golby, writing in The Guardian, described Still Up as "superb", "a genuine revelation" and his "scripted TV show of the year".

 Television

-Walter's recent TV roles include starring as Francine in I May Destroy You, which won three awards at the 2021 Baftas, including for best mini-series.
-In the same year, Walter played Fizzy in Strike, the BBC's adaptation of JK Rowling's series of crime thriller novels Cormoran Strike.
-Since 2015, Walter has been a regular performer in the BBC's children's historical sketch comedy Horrible Histories.
-Her other notable television appearances include in The Thin Blue Line, which also starred Rowan Atkinson, and the BBC comedy sketch series Harry Enfield and Chums.
-In 2008, she played Alice Coltrane in the Doctor Who episode "Turn Left".
-In 2010, she had a guest starring role as Emily in the Easter special of Jonathan Creek (The Judas Tree) and appeared in an episode of Lynda La Plante's ITV drama serial Above Suspicion.
-Walter also had a leading role in Christopher Guest's HBO mockumentary-style comedy Family Tree, starring opposite Chris O'Dowd.
+As an actor, Walter's TV roles include Francine in I May Destroy You, which won three awards at the 2021 Baftas, including for best mini-series.
+In the same year, Walter played Fizzy in Strike.
+Her other notable television appearances include in The Thin Blue Line, and Harry Enfield & Chums, the Doctor Who episode "Turn Left". the Jonathan Creek special "The Judas Tree", Above Suspicion, and Family Tree.
+Since 2015, Walter has been a regular performer on Horrible Histories.

+Walter is the co-creator and writer of the 2023 comedy Apple TV+ comedy Still Up.

 Theatre

-Walter's latest theatre role is playing Sybil Chase in a production of Noel Coward's Private Lives, in which she will star opposite Nigel Havers and Patricia Hodge.
+Walter's latest theatre role is playing Sybil Chase in a production of Noel Coward's Private Lives at the Ambassadors Theatre in London's West End, in which she stars opposite Nigel Havers and Patricia Hodge.
 Walter has previously worked with the director Sam Mendes at the Donmar Warehouse in a production of Alan Bennett's Habeas Corpus, was a member of the Peter Hall Company's production of As You Like It and featured in the National Theatre's revival of Noises Off.
 In 2008 to early 2009 she spent a year as a member of the Royal Shakespeare Company (RSC), with leading roles as Helena in A Midsummer Night's Dream and Maria in Love's Labour's Lost.
 She also appeared in the hit stage comedy 39 Steps, which ran in the West End for a record-breaking nine years.
 Walter played Heidi Schumann in Peter Nichols's play Lingua Franca which premiered in London in July 2010 before transferring to New York later in the year.